talreja/git-money/README.md

 # Please support bitcoin and borderless commerce by starring this repository.

-## Let your work speak for itself.
+## With git money you can let your work speak for itself.

 It shouldn’t matter where you are - the United States, Ukraine, an island, India or anywhere.
 If your code solves a problem, you should be paid.
 The quality of